 are paying 5% to 8%.

-the steady dividends, which typically equate to 4% to 8% yields.
-Most
+for the steady dividends, which typically equate to 4% to 8% yields.

-if your company comes up with a hot product.
-Further, in most cases, the
+appreciation if your company comes up with a hot product.
+Further, in

 The term “preferred” means that a firm must pay the dividends due on its